HarshBalwanix/FlightsAndSearchService/README.md

  }
  ```

- - Once you have added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create
+ - Once you have added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+and then execute
+ `npx sequelize db:migrate`

 ## DB Design
  - Airplane Table